platenio/platen/content/docs/concepts/shortcodes.md

 weight: 10
 ---

-Platen relies on Hugo's [shortcodes][01] feature to help you go beyond simple Markdown when authoring the digital editions of your books.
+Platen relies on Hugo's [shortcodes][01] feature to help you go beyond basic Markdown when authoring the digital editions of your books.
 Without shortcodes, you are limited to static elements, like headers, paragraphs, lists, and tables.
 With shortcodes, you can embed iframes, create forms, make your tables interactive, and more---without having to hand-write HTML in your